A judge suspended criminal proceedings for the suspect in Bishop David O’Connell’s death over concerns about his mental health.

 Medina is now scheduled to appear Oct.
 31 at Hollywood Superior Court to begin proceedings evaluating his mental health.

-The defense is not arguing that Medina was criminally insane or mentally incompetent at the time he’s accused of shooting O’Connell, Matthews explained.
+The defense did not argue that Medina was criminally insane or mentally incompetent at the time he’s accused of shooting O’Connell.

 O’Connell was found dead in his Hacienda Heights home on Feb.
 18 by a deacon after he never showed up for a meeting, authorities said.
 He was 69.